peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An arbitrary-precision decimal number.
+* This number, converted to an arbitrary-precision decimal number.

 ### ToEInteger
     public EInteger ToEInteger()